Studying online

 Description

 This unit involves an examination of the individual employment relationship between employer and employee.
-Among the topics given special attention are the contract of employment and its importance at common law and under statute; rights and duties of the respective parties; remedies for breach of the contract of employment; unfair and unlawful termination of employment under state and federal statutes; and selected aspects of the systems of regulation under Commonwealth legislation including, in particular, modern awards and enterprise agreements.
+Among the topics given particular attention are the contract of employment and its importance at common law and under statute; rights and duties of the respective parties; remedies for breach of the contract of employment; unfair and unlawful termination of employment under state and federal statutes; infringement of statutory workplace rights; and selected aspects of the systems of regulation under Commonwealth legislation including National Employment Standards, modern awards and enterprise agreements.

 Credit